-Next, we compute the secondary electron yield for an electronic temperature of $10,000$ K, which results in $2.76\cdot 10^{20}\,\mathrm{cm^{-3}}$ excited electrons.
-This electronic temperature is exaggeratedly high for ion irradiation after 1 ps, but is achievable within the first 100 fs after the impact, as predicted in Ref.~\cite{duvenbeck_computer_2004,zarkadoula_electronic_2014}.
-Nevertheless, our simulations show that the secondary electron yield is very similar to that from the ground state (see Fig.\ \ref{fig:Tcom}), and the effect of even such a high electron temperature is minor.
+First, we compute the secondary electron yield for an electronic temperature of 10,000 K (see Fig.\ \ref{fig:Tcom}) which corresponds to $2.76\times 10^{20}\,\mathrm{cm^{-3}}$ thermally excited electrons and holes.
+This electronic temperature is exaggeratedly high for ion irradiation after 1 ps, but achievable within the first 100 fs after the initial impact, as predicted in Refs.~\cite{duvenbeck_computer_2004,zarkadoula_electronic_2014}.
+Nevertheless, our simulations show that the secondary electron yield is very similar to that from the ground state graphene (see Fig.\ \ref{fig:Tcom}), and the effect of even such a high electron temperature is minor.

-Contrary, our data shows that secondary electron yield with a lattice temperature of $1,000$ K is significantly increased (see Fig.\ \ref{fig:Tcom}).
-The increase is about 10\,--\,13\,\% at the entrance side and about 3\,--\,5\,\% at the exit side, relative to the ground state.
-Moreover, this enhanced emission is also observed in the channeling trajectory (see Fig.~\ref{fig:TAOcom}).
+On the contrary, our data shows that a lattice temperature of 1,000 K significantly increases the secondary electron yield by about 10\,--\,13\,\% (3\,--\,5\,\%) on the entrance (exit) side relative to the ground state.
+This enhanced emission also occurs for the channeling trajectory (see Fig.~\ref{fig:TAOcom}).
 Such a lattice temperature was reported after about 400 fs from molecular dynamics simulations of ion-irradiated Fe \cite{zarkadoula_electronic_2014}.
-Besides secondary electron yield, we also simulate the kinetic energy spectrum at this elevated lattice temperature, see Fig.~\ref{fig:ClatticeKE}.
-The peak position and the shape of the spectrum are similar to that of the ground state.
-Hence, we only identify the enhanced secondary electron yield as an indicator of the lattice temperature in the materials.
+Besides secondary electron yield, we also simulate the kinetic energy spectrum at this elevated lattice temperature (see Fig.~\ref{fig:ClatticeKE}).
+The peak position and shape of the spectrum resemble those of the ground state and we predict only enhanced secondary electron yield as an indicator of lattice temperature.